Lower Memory Oblivious (Tensor) Subspace Embeddings with Fewer Random Bits: Modewise Methods for Least Squares

 As normalization of ${\bf y}^{(j)}_k$ was not performed when computing the CPD of the data in these experiments, the true solution will be $\boldsymbol{\alpha}={\bf 1}$.
 An approximate solution for the coefficients can be obtained by solving for

-where $\boldsymbol{\alpha}_p$ is the vector $\boldsymbol{\alpha}$ estimated for data randomly projected by JL matrices $\mathbf{A}_j$.
-This is in fact a way of demonstrating that solving \eqref{equ:compDecoupledALS} yields an approximate solution to \eqref{equ:DecoupledALS} for a ($d-1$)-mode tensor.
-Both of these problems can be solved using the vectorized versions of the tensors.
-Indeed, for $\boldsymbol{\alpha}_p$, vectorization should be done after modewise random projection of $\mathcal{X}$ and the rank-$1$ tensors, i.e.,
+where $\boldsymbol{\alpha}_P$ is the vector $\boldsymbol{\alpha}$ estimated for randomly projected data, and $L\left(\mathcal{X}\right)$ is defined as per \eqref{equ:Exp_L(X)}.
+This is in fact simply another way of demonstrating that solving \eqref{equ:compDecoupledALS} yields an approximate solution to \eqref{equ:DecoupledALS} for a ($d-1$)-mode tensor.
+Of course, both of these problems can be solved using the vectorized versions of the tensors instead.
+Indeed, for $\boldsymbol{\alpha}_P$, vectorization should be done after random projection of $\mathcal{X}$ and the rank-$1$ tensors, i.e.,